 Common Academic Writing Styles

-Whatever your major, it’s a safe bet you won’t graduate from college without writing a decent amount of academic papers.
+Whatever your major, it’s a safe bet you won’t graduate from college without writing a decent number of academic papers.
 If you feel unprepared, don’t panic; there are many resources available to you.
 This writing guide breaks down the types of writing you’ll be expected to do, and also offers tips for successfully drafting anything in your undergrad.

 Letter of Intent